DEck13/baseball_research/README.md

 [with Charlie Young and David Dalpiaz] This directory contains a preliminary draft of a manuscript on spray chart distributions.
-Spray chart distributions are 2-dimensional distributions of the final batted ball locations in a scenario of interest.
+Spray chart distributions are 2-dimensional distributions of the final batted ball locations corresponding to a batter/pitcher scenario of interest.
 More to come.

 ### Paradoxical relationship of fWAR and wins